Cuyama Solar Array Project

 Cuyama Solar Onsite Substation

-As of June 1, 2017, First Solar will begin installing Phase 2 of the project – the Solar Array portion on the 327-acre site.
+First Solar has begun Phase 2 of the project – the Solar Array portion on the 327-acre site.

 The Proposed Project has three components: (1) regulatory amendments to the County’s Comprehensive Plan and Land Use Development Code, (2) discretionary permit approvals for the Solar Facility, and (3) additions to the Pacific Gas and Electric Company (PG&E) Cuyama Substation.

 - The Proposed Project requires approval of amendments to the County’s Comprehensive Plan and Land Use Development Code (referenced hereafter as the CP/LUDC Amendments).
 There are two CP/LUDC Amendments required for the approval of the Proposed Project:

 - Amend the Comprehensive Plan Land Use Element to conditionally allow for Utility-Scale Solar Photovoltaic (PV) facilities within Rural Area of the Cuyama Valley Rural Region, excluding Existing Rural Developed Neighborhoods (EDRN), on up to 600 acres of land designated Agriculture II (A-II) or Agricultural Commercial (AC) and zoned Agricultural II (AG-II), subject to discretionary approval of a Utility-Scale Solar Photovoltaic Facility Overlay.

 - Amend the LUDC, to allow for Utility-Scale Solar Photovoltaic facilities in the AG-II zone, in the Rural Area of the Cuyama Valley Rural Region, subject to discretionary approval of a Conditional Use Permit (CUP).